 PROBLEM:

 "Implicit bias" in public schools is very real, starting as early as kindergarten.
-It not only hurts Black and Brown students, but also the very highly gifted when their need for a much higher-level challenge is simply resented and ignored.
-This can, and too often does, result in intellectual neglect (mis-education) and emotional abuse (excessive punishments, and ostracism due to having little or nothing in common with classmates).
+It not only hurts Black and Brown students, but also the very highly gifted of any race when their need for a much higher-level challenge is simply resented and ignored.
+This results in intellectual neglect (mis-education), even causing these students to lose early interests and abilities (dis-education), and emotional abuse through excessive punishments by teachers and ostracism by classmates due to having little or nothing in common with them.
+This can shut very highly gifted kids out of being socially at ease.

 EXAMPLE:

-A very precocious Black child begins reading in English and Spanish at 2 years old and has a very early interest in science.
-He tests into The College of William & Mary's gifted program at age 4.
-He's excited to start 1st grade at the big public school, but public schools confine him to "age-appropriate" classes.
-He's endlessly bored learning little or nothing from lessons on things he had mastered years earlier, punished for not paying attention to those lessons, and ostracized because he had virtually nothing in common with his classmates.
-Public schools say it's an ADD (ADHD) problem; one school suggests putting him in Special Education.
-This child who loves learning only learns to hate public school and wants to drop out.
-Without an advocating parent, what chance does he have in what is for him a hostile school environment?
+A very precocious Black child begins reading in English and Spanish at 2 years of age.
+He's reading books at home with a special interest in science.
+He tests into The College of William & Mary's gifted program at age 4, looking forward to when he can start 1st grade at the big public school.
+Public school confines him to "age-appropriate" class where he's endlessly bored learning virtually nothing new.
+He's constantly punished for not paying attention due to legitimate boredom.
+He's ostracized by classmates because he has nothing in common with them.
+Teachers say he has an attention problem, even suggesting he needs Special Ed.
+This child loves learning but only learns to hate public school.
+He already wants to drop out in 2nd grade.
+Without an involved parent, what chance does he have in what is for him a hostile school environment?

 SOLUTION:

 Parental advocacy, and possible permanent removal from the public school system.
-Thanks to homeschooling, this student started college at 14 and ultimately earned his Bachelor of Science degree in Computer Science with Magna Cum Laude honors.
-Instead of possibly languishing on the streets or in prison, he is gainfully employed and is also pursuing entrepreneurship.
+Thanks to homeschooling, the student above starts college at 14 and ultimately earns his Bachelor of Science degree in Computer Science with Magna Cum Laude honors.

 YES, YOU CAN!!
-Whether your child is "gifted" or not, if you know s/he likes learning but hates school more every day, there is a reason, and you need to know what the reason is.
-Your child needs you in his corner, paying attention and being involved.
+Whether your child is "gifted" or not, if you know s/he likes learning but hates school more every day, there is a reason, and your child needs you in his corner, paying attention and being involved.
 Before you calmly and politely start meeting with the teacher(s), at a minimum you need to be familiar with:

 Your State's Public Education Requirements and Responsibilities